 - Learn about the conservation status of your chosen plant at Calflora.com, the California Native Plant Society’s Inventory of Rare and Endangered Plants, or at NatureServe.org.
 Is it native or introduced?
 Collect native plants only where they are abundant or, at the very least, not rare or endangered.
 Eat the weeds!

-- Collect only the aboveground parts unless you are on private land with permission or you are in possession of a USFS collection permit for educational purposes.
+- Collect only the aboveground parts unless you are on private land with permission or you are in possession of the USFS collection permit linked above for educational purposes.
 In any case, never take more than 10% of the mass of any single plant.
 Prune while picking to try to encourage new growth and leave the plant looking better than you found it,

 - For your own protection, do not pick where there are signs of pollution, spraying of herbicides, or alongside paved roads and highways where most spraying takes place.
 Dust can be washed off before preparing fresh material or drying for storage.